Stellar Initial Mass Function (IMF) Probed with Supernova Rates and Neutrino Background: Cosmic Average IMF Slope is $\simeq 2-3$ Similar to the Salpeter IMF: Result

 \subsubsection{IMF constrained by future observations}

 The Roman Space Telescope is scheduled to be launched in the middle of the 2020s.
 The Roman Space Telescope has the one hundred times larger field of view than that of the HST. \cite{2018ApJ...867...23H} shows that approximately 540 CCSNe will be identified.
 We assume that the uncertainty of the number counts follows the Poisson statistics.
 We obtain the forecast as shown in Figure \ref{fig:my_label_1}.
 We can narrow the $2\sigma $ error contour down to $2.25<\alpha_{0}<2.70$ and $|\alpha_{\rm z}|<0.5$.
+Here we assume the fiducial values are those for the Salpeter IMF with no redshift evolution.